 Once the methodology was validated, it has been implemented in Boss Quattro (Samtech s.a.), a commercial software for parametrical studies and optimization.
-In this environment, PA-MUC was used for the parametrical optimization of two industrial applications, namely two poppet valves designed by Techspace Aero (Snecma group) for the VINCI engine from launcher Ariane 5.
+In this environment, PA-MUC was used for the parametrical optimization of two industrial applications: a purge valve and a feed valve, both designed by Techspace Aero (Snecma group) for the VINCI engine from launcher Ariane 5.
 The first application was characterized by strong technical requirements that restricted drastically the size of the admissible space.
 In this case, whereas two constraint-handling techniques (a dynamic penalty technique and a method separating feasible from unfeasible solutions) were inefficient to find admissible solutions, PAMUC bore out to the assertion that it was a robust tool since it found a solution satisfying all the constraints.

-The study of the second valve, dealing with two objectives (minimizing the volume whilst maximizing the performance), also showed better results for PAMUC in comparison with a traditional weighted sum method (combined with a dynamic penalization to tackle the constraints).
+The study of the feed valve, dealing with two objectives (minimizing the volume whilst maximizing the performance), also showed better results for PAMUC in comparison with a traditional weighted sum method (combined with a dynamic penalization to tackle the constraints).